-Mark holds1 an MA from the Institute of Latin American Studies at the University of Texas-Austin, and is a graduate of the Executive Leadership Institute co-hosted by AFP and the University of Indiana Center for Philanthropy.
-His honors include the “Service Above Self” Award from Rotary International.
-His wife and three children were born in Guatemala.
+He holds a master’s degree in economics and rural sociology from the Institute of Latin American Studies at the University of Texas at Austin.
+He is a graduate of the Executive Leadership Institute co-hosted by AFP and the Center for Philanthropy at the University of Indiana.

-Founding board member of Advance Guatemala
+Board member of Partnering for Peace and Advance Guatemala

-Developed a multi-year international mentoring relationship between the Greater Arizona Chapter of AFP and the West Mexico Chapter (Guadalajara) which included a presentation at their Day of Philanthropy event
+Developed a multi-year international mentoring relationship between the Greater Arizona Chapter of AFP and the West Mexico Chapter (Guadalajara), which included a presentation at their Day of Philanthropy event

-CFRE (Certified Executive Fundraiser) since 1990
+CFRE (Certified Executive Fundraiser) for eighteen years